Live and Dangerous: Release

 Live and Dangerous was released as a double album on 2 June 1978.
 In the UK, it was released on Vertigo Records and reached a high of No. 2 in the UK album charts, held from the top spot by the Grease soundtrack album.
 It remained in the charts for 62 weeks and eventually sold 600,000 copies.
 It was also the first album to be released by Warner Bros.
 Records in America after the band left Mercury Records in that area.
 A single from the album, "Rosalie / Cowgirl's Song" backed with a live version of "Me And The Boys", which was a frequent encore but not included on the album, was released in April and reached No. 20 in the UK Singles Chart.

 The band began touring to promote the album, but after a one-off gig in Ibiza, Lynott and Robertson had an acrimonious argument.
 Robertson subsequently quit Thin Lizzy permanently to form Wild Horses with former Rainbow bassist Jimmy Bain.
 He was replaced by a returning Gary Moore, who had already been a band member in 1974 and 1977.

 The album was reissued on CD in 1989.
 The March 1978 footage from the Rainbow Theatre concert was released a first time in 1980 on VHS by VCL Video and as a 60-minute edit by Castle Communications in 1994 and titled Live & Dangerous.
 The footage was released on DVD in 2007, with other group performances including a show from their farewell tour on 26 January 1983, and four Top of the Pops clips from the 1970s.

 In 2009, the live album Still Dangerous was released, which features material from the 20 October 1977 gig at Philadelphia that was used for some of Live and Dangerous.
 There is some overlap of tracks between the two albums, though Still Dangerous is completely live with no overdubs.

+In 2022, a deluxe box set of the album was released, containing the original live recordings that made up the album.
+These showed that there was far less overdubbing than previously claimed.